 so you can hear backup instruments better.
 It works on both

 Windows and Macs and you can save the files with all the changes.

 Listening: Spotify is a streaming music service that legally allows users to play specific songs and has an amazing collection of bluegrass and old-time (and anything else!)
 It's free with commercials and $10/month for premium features.
 If you're just looking up and listening to specific songs you'll probably never hear a commercial.
-One of the first amazing streaming music sites was Pandora.
+One of the first streaming music sites was Pandora.
 This service basically designs a personal radio station (via your computer or smart phone) just for you, based on what artists and songs you like.
 It's not song specific, but it's a great way to get familiar with any specific genre.